ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 <img src="https://github.com/SnirMeiri/crystalDirections/blob/main/User%20guide%20images/main.png" width="1400">

 The user can load a new image (1), load and save the project and export specific images/the app screen.
 Next, the user can crop the image (2).
 If the crystal is imaged on a background, the user can segment the image (3) and keep/remove the segmented region marked by a colored mask.
+The segmentation is based on the MATLAB function bwboundaries, and the user can midify the hole-filling factor.
 Next, the user can adjust the contrast using several schemes (4).
 The scheme that usually works best is AdaptHistEq.

 <img src="https://github.com/SnirMeiri/crystalDirections/blob/main/User%20guide%20images/adjust.png" width="1400">